AP Exam Dates 2026: Full Schedule and Test Calendar

 - Afternoon: AP Comparative Government and Politics, AP Physics 1: Algebra-Based

-English Literature assesses close reading and analytical writing skills that are valuable across many academic programs.
+English Literature assesses close reading and analytical writing skills that are valuable across many academic programmes.

 Thursday, May 7